WangRongsheng/awesome-LLM-resources/README.md

 47. [Chitu](https://github.com/thu-pacman/chitu): High-performance inference framework for large language models, focusing on efficiency, flexibility, and availability.
 48. [TokenSwift](https://github.com/bigai-nlco/TokenSwift): From Hours to Minutes: Lossless Acceleration of Ultra Long Sequence Generation.
 49. [Cherry Studio](https://github.com/CherryHQ/cherry-studio): a desktop client that supports for multiple LLM providers, available on Windows, Mac and Linux.
+50. [StructLM](https://github.com/nadeesha/structlm): An alternative to JSON schema that reduces token usage by 30% when inferring structured (JSON) outputs from any LLM.

 <div align="right">